 When you are finished adding the sensor to your account, the next step is to insert the batteries.
 The type of battery you use will depend on the category of your sensor.
-ALTA Wireless Temperature Sensors will either be powered by commercial coin cell, AA, or an industrial battery.

-INSTALLING BATTERIES
+INSTALLING/REPLACING BATTERIES

-ALTA commercial sensors are powered by AA or CR2032 coin cell batteries.
+ALTA® commercial pressure sensors are powered by AA batteries.
 Industrial sensors need a 3.6V Lithium battery supplied from Monnit or another industrial battery supplier.
 Monnit encourages customers to recycle all old batteries.